sighupio/workshop-material/exercises/demos/kubernetes/kustomize/README.md

 # Trying changing the secret

-If we try to change [secret.conf](hello-world/secret.conf) and then deploy the application again we will see how the deployment is changed:
+If we try to change secret and then deploy the application again we will see how the deployment is changed:
 - we'll have 2 ReplicaSet (2 sets of pods)
 - we'll have 2 Secrets